wncc/Hello-FOSS-ML/README.md

 ## Guidelines

 Absolutely No Prerequisites for contributing to this Project.
-We will be using Juniper Notebooks for our Project.
+We will be using Jupyter Notebooks for our Project.
 If you are an absolute beginner in python have a look at [this](https://github.com/wncc/learners-space/tree/master/Python).

 # 1) Titanic: Machine Learning from Disaster
 This is the legendary Titanic ML problem – a good challenge for you to dive into Open Source through ML.
 The sinking of the Titanic is one of the most infamous shipwrecks in history.